iptsp/teclado-helena/README.md

 3. Update the `certificate.fingerprint` property in the `server\pom.xml` file to match the fingerprint of the installed code signing certificate.
 If using the included self-signed certificate, this value does not need to be changed.

-4. If the `server\jpackage\launcher.png` icon has been modified, image assets must be regenerated.
-Refer to [Regenerating image assets and Resources.pri](#Regenerating-image-assets-and-Resourcespri).

-5. As an administrator, run ```mvn clean install```.
+4. As an administrator, run ```mvn clean install```.
 Running without administrative privileges will cause the signing tool to be unable to find the certificate.

 > [!IMPORTANT]
 > If the MSIX package has been signed with a self-signed certificate, the certificate must also be installed in the target machine.